QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/04_lih_dmc/README.rst

    runs/LiH/dmc/dmc series 2  LocalEnergy = -0.788084 +/- 0.000212  6.4

-How does the DMC autocorrelation time compare with VMC (hint: you will have to multiple the block autocorrelation time by the number of steps in VMC and DMC, respectively, to compare them directly)?
+How does the DMC autocorrelation time compare with VMC?
 Why?
+(Hint: you will have to multiply the block autocorrelation time by the number of steps in VMC and DMC, respectively, to compare them directly)

 We obtain an energy of -0.7881(2) in DMC vs. -0.7840(2) in VMC, a reduction of about 4 mHa.
 However, this value includes timestep error since we have not extrapolated to zero timestep.
 Let's do this next.